 Repetition is important because the thought will become a habit of mind.
 Then the unconscious goes on repeating it for you, and thus it acquires increasing influence.
 Intensity is as important as repetition, but this is more a matter of practice and skill.
 The more vivid you can make your visualisations, and your responses to your affirmations, the more effective they become in this regard because the unconscious takes them as more real.

-In order to make visualisations safe it is vital to make sure the visualised circumstances do no harm to anyone.
+In order to make visualisations safe it is vital to make sure the visualised circumstances do no harm to anybody.
 The key point here is that the effect of visualisations is holistic.
 They work in a bizarrely global way, simply because your world is defined solely by your record of observations.
 So the effect of a visualisation tends to affect everything everywhere, including you.
-Love thy neighbour as thyself!
+When it comes to visualisations, love thy neighbour as thyself!